kubeflow/website/content/docs/fairing/install-fairing.md

 ### Configure Kubeflow Fairing

-To configure Kubeflow Fairing with access to the environment you would like to use for training and deployment, follow the instructions in the [guide to configuring Kubeflow Fairing][conf].
+To configure Kubeflow Fairing with access to an environment that you would like to use for training and deployment, follow the instructions in the [guide to configuring Kubeflow Fairing][conf].